anandnet/flutter_video_info/troubleshoot.md

 ```
 ### Possible Solution:
 #### For All Devies:
-   This exception generally come due to absence of <b>External Storage Permission </b>in case file accesed from external storage
+   This exception generally come due to absence of <b>External Storage Permission </b>in case file accessed from external storage

 ####  For Android 10:
   If Exception (java.lang.IllegalArgumentException) comes,